Durzn/BracketHighlighter/README.md

 For all notes please refer to the changelog.
 Only the latest 3 releases will be shown here.

+## [1.3.0]
+- Feature request: Added option to highlight text when clicking anywhere inside of the scope (so it's not necessary to click on brackets directly).
+This will use the same enabled brackets as the normal process.

 ## [1.2.1]
 - Minor performance improvements when writing inside of a highlighted area